-- Your injuries are not as serious or severe as you claim;
+- Your injuries are not as serious as you claim.

 - You are not a credible or truthful witness.

-While it is not necessary that you forgo any social media activity after an Atlanta car accident, you should be very mindful of what you do post to sites like Facebook and Twitter.
+While it is not necessary that you completely forgo any social media activity after a car accident, you should be very mindful of what you do post.
 Your Atlanta car accident attorney can help you decide whether a planned update is hurtful to your case and legal interests.

-What Should I Not Post After a Car Accident?
+What Should I Not Post on Social Media After a Car Accident?

-- Admissions of negligent conduct (i.e., do not post a statement indicating you are drunk, that you are going to engage in a speed exhibition, or other similar activity);
+- Admissions of negligent conduct (e.g., do not post a statement indicating you are drunk, that you are going to engage in a speed exhibition, or other similar activity).

 - Descriptions of your injuries or diagnoses, even if you have already seen your doctor.
-You may get your diagnosis wrong and admit to injuries that are less severe than the injuries you have, or your doctor’s initial diagnosis may change as more symptoms appear;
+You may get your diagnosis wrong and admit to injuries that are less severe than the injuries you actually have.
+Your doctor’s initial diagnosis may also change as more symptoms appear.

-- Reassurances to “mom” or friends and relatives that you are “fine” after an accident, when you are actually injured and in pain;
+- Reassurances to family or friends that you are “fine” after an accident, when you are actually injured and in pain.

 - Photos that show you vacationing or engaging in physical activity after the accident.

-If you are uncertain about whether you ought to post information, or photograph, you should refrain from doing so until you have had an opportunity to speak with a car accident attorney.
-He or she can review your intended post and advise you as to how that post or update may impact your legal rights.
+If you are uncertain whether you ought to post information or photographs, refrain from doing so until you can speak with a car accident attorney.
+He or she can review your intended post and advise you on how that post or update may impact your legal rights.

-Do Claims Adjusters Really Look Over My Social Media Account?
+Do Claims Adjusters Really Look Over My Social Media Accounts?

-Not only do claims adjusters review your social media accounts and other online postings after a Georgia car accident, but in some cases they have been able to trick people into friending them or allowing them to bypass security or privacy settings you may have.
-This enables the claims adjuster to look at your social media account even if you think it is private.
+Not only do claims adjusters review your social media accounts and other online postings after a Georgia car accident, but in some cases they may try to trick you into friending them or allowing them to bypass security or privacy settings on your accounts.
+This enables the claims adjuster to look at your social media profile even if you think it is private.

 Let Our Expert Car Accident Lawyers Advise and Educate You About Social Media